 Ca 1860, found on Kangwha Island.
 Certified palace document box; paulownia wood, mother-of-pearl inlaid.
 30.5″ L, 14.75″ W, 18.25″ H

 This box was used to store documents.
-The mother-of-pearl (nacre from lining of abalone and not the common oyster) signifies “Loyalty to the King” in that era, so this box probably belonged to a high official, with connection to the palace.
-The outside condition is very good but the paper lining inside is torn.
-(Paper lining was done in most furniture in Korea because the weather there is very humid in the summer and climate control was not invented).
+The mother-of-pearl (nacre from lining of abalone and not the common oyster) bamboo design signifies “Loyalty to the King”, so this box likely belonged to a high official with connection to the palace.
+The outside condition of the box is very good but the paper lining the inside is torn.
+(Paper lining was done in most furniture in Korea because the weather there is very humid in the summer and paper helps to preserve the wood).
 The iron lock-plate is hand-made and original.
 The piece is certified as rare by a Professor of Korean History and Antiquity, one of only thirteen certifiers approved by the Korean Government in the 1900s.